wyfs4321/PRIMA/README.md

 ****

 # Environment
-We implement all the approaches in Python v3.6.7.
+We implement PRIMA in Python v3.6.7.
 All experiments are conducted on an Intel Core i5 2.50GHz PC with 8GB RAM.

 # Structure of program
 In PRIMA, the code is stored in 9 files: